0dataloss/ionos-ansible-dynamic-inventory/README.md

 ###############################################
 ```
 or
-If none of the two options above have been set-up, the script will request user iniput username and password.
+If none of the two options above have been set-up, the script will request user input username and password.

-It is also possible to change the api end-point URL; there is no need right now as the script has been design for the latest version of the API end-point (v6.0), and this functionality is reserved for future use.
+It is also possible to change the API end-point URL; there is no need right now as the script has been design for the latest version of the API end-point (v6.0), and this functionality is reserved for future use.
 ```
 apiEp="https://api.ionos.com/cloudapi/v6"
 ```